Advertiser Disclosure

 American Express Gold Rewards Card

-Earning the full welcome bonus of 70,000 MR points on the Gold Rewards Card requires you to spend $1,000 each month, for the first 12 months.
-The total amount you need to spend is less than on the Business Platinum and more than the Business Gold, and you’ll need to keep track of it every month.
+Earning the full current welcome bonus of 70,000 Membership Rewards points on the Gold Rewards Card requires you to spend $1,000 each month, for the first 12 months.
+The total amount you need to spend is more than on the Platinum Card, and you’ll need to keep track of it every month.

-The 10,000 points earned upon spending $4,000 in the first three months isn’t great, but the total welcome bonus over the year adds up, and is undoubtedly attractive.
+The 10,000 points earned upon spending $4,000 in the first three months isn’t too lucrative, but the total welcome bonus over the year adds up, and is undoubtedly attractive.

-On the other hand, since you’ll have to spend at least $13,000 spread out over the first year, you’d probably be better off looking elsewhere, especially if you can get more points sooner with a smaller spend with the Business Gold.
+On the other hand, since you’ll have to spend at least $13,000 spread out over the first year, you’d probably be better off looking elsewhere, especially if you can get more points sooner with a smaller spend with the Platinum.

 American Express Aeroplan Business Reserve Card